Quick Start Guide

 • In Loop mode they work like a low frequency oscillator, with the shape set by the left hand switch.

-• They can also add glide or portamento to changing voltages, or work as a simple envelope follower.
+• Slopes can also add glide or portamento to changing voltages, or work as a simple envelope follower.

 • The top slope is linear, the bottom is exponential — so it responds faster.
 You can change both responses by cutting or closing traces on the back of the circuit board.